Leonidus1995/farmer-prices-forecasting/Readme.md

 These 10 features were dropped due to the impracticality of imputing such large gaps without introducing bias.

 ### Strategy for Handling Features with 10–90% Missing Values
-We identified 36 features with missing data between 10% and 90%.
+We identified 35 features with missing data between 10% and 90%.
 Our goal was to preserve as many of them as possible by identifying whether the missingness was concentrated in specific countries or items.
 Since the dataset contains 166 countries and 202 items, we examined how many of these each feature covered.

-For instance, govt_expenditure_on_ag had ~81% missing data but included all 202 items and only 96 countries—indicating country-level gaps.
-In contrast, some features had data for as few as 51 items, suggesting item-level gaps.
+For example, the column "fdi_ag_forest_fish" has approximately 63% missing values.
+Upon inspection, it has data for only 101 countries but covers almost all items, suggesting that the missingness is primarily due to the absence of country-level data.

-#### Item-Level Filtering
+### Item-Level Filtering
 We first performed item-level filtering to reduce missingness across key features.
-The goal was to preserve the 36 features with moderate to high missingness (10–90%) by identifying and removing items that contributed most to the data gaps.
+The goal was to preserve the 35 features with moderate to high missingness (10–90%) by identifying and removing items that contributed most to the data gaps.

 The dataset originally included 202 items.
 We applied a two-step strategy to filter out problematic items: